DCG's CFO Steps Down as Crypto Conglomerate Repays $350M Loan

 Also in the letter, DCG, which is CoinDesk's parent company, reported first-quarter revenue of $180 million, up 63% from the fourth quarter as crypto prices soared, though still down from a year earlier.
 It also reported a $6 million loss last quarter, based on adjusted earnings before interest, taxes, depreciation and amortization (Ebitda).

-DCG said that based on its first-quarter performance, it's headed toward 2023 revenue and Ebitda of about $620 million and about $140 million, respectively – excluding the Genesis business, which remains in Chapter 11.
+DCG said that based on its first-quarter performance, it's headed toward 2023 revenue and Ebitda of roughly $620 million and $140 million, respectively – excluding the Genesis business, which remains in Chapter 11.

 UPDATE (May 2, 2023 14:14 UTC): Adds financial data.